AndreJFBico/tensorflow/README.md

-TensorFlow compiling C api for ios.
+## Compiling tensorflow C API into a static library

-## Compiling tensorflow C API and C++ core into a static library for iOS
+Tested by linking this static library into an IOS xcode project and using the C functions directly, and also a Xamarin project together with tensorflowsharp.

 **Instructions**